2. There is One Master, the Guiding Spirit of all Souls, Who constantly leads followers towards the light.

 It is often for no other reason than clinging to the personality of their particular teacher, claiming for that teacher superiority over other teachers, and degrading a teacher held in the same esteem by others, that people have separated themselves from one another, and caused most of the wars and factions and contentions which history records among the children of God.

-What the Spirit of Guidance is, can be further explained as follows: as in man there is a faculty for art, music, poetry and science, so in him is the faculty or spirit of guidance.
+What the Spirit of Guidance is can be further explained as follows: as in humans there is a faculty for art, music, poetry and science, so in them is the faculty or spirit of guidance.
 It is better to call it spirit because it is the supreme faculty from which all the others originate.
-As we see that in every person there is some artistic faculty, but not everyone is an artist, as everyone can hum a tune but only one in a thousand is a musician, so every person possesses this faculty in some form and to a limited degree; but the spirit of guidance is found among few indeed of the human race.
+As we see that in every person there is some artistic faculty but not everyone is an artist, as everyone can hum a tune but only one in a thousand is a musician, so every person possesses this faculty in some form and to a limited degree; but the Spirit of Guidance is found among few indeed of the human race.

 When we arise above faculty and consider the Spirit of Guidance, we shall find that it is consummated in the Bodhisattva, the spiritual teacher or divine messenger.
-There is a saying that the reformer is the child of civilization, but the prophet is its father.
-This spirit has always existed, and must always exist; and in this way from time to time the message of God has been given.
+There is a saying that the reformer is the child of civilization, but the prophet is its parent.
+This spirit has always existed, and must always exist; and in this way, from time to time, the message of God has been given.